UPDATE: Be sure to read our 2016 edition of how to get blogged as well.

 Very low or focused lighting can also complement a LEGO creation, giving it a cinematic feel, as Alex Eylar demonstrated in One stormy night.

-- Neutral or appropriate background: Take a look at the LEGO creations we blog.
+- Neutral or appropriate background: Take a look at the LEGO creations we feature.
 One thing you probably won’t notice is their background.
 Neutral backgrounds don’t distract from the LEGO creation.
 Many builders use a large piece of card stock paper, while others achieve some interesting effects with bedsheets or blankets.

 - Complementary or immersive camera angle: Take at least one vehicle photo from a three-quarters angle that showcases the top, front, and one side.
 For LEGO creations that depict a scene, like dioramas and vignettes, take photos from a “minifig’s-eye-view.”
 Bonus points for having minifigs looking into the camera.